Master's program

 - develop and test programs, function blocks and functions according to the international standard IEC 61131-3,

-- organize, classify and analyze program sequences using the IEC 61131-3 standard,
+- organize, classify and analyze program sequences with the help of the IEC 61131-3 standard,

 - formally document and critically evaluate results.